PPT007/MysqlDBBot/README.md

-This particular branch stores the schema in the text file.
+This particular branch stores the schema in memory and generates chunkings/embeddings.